 Suicide is a leading cause of death among children and adults, with nearly 800,000 people worldwide dying from suicide yearly, according to the Global Burden of Disease Study 2017, cited by the online scientific publication Our World in Data.
 In 2020, there were 1.2 million attempts globally, the American Foundation for Suicide Prevention says.

-Awareness of the realities of suicide can help people view these deaths with more understanding and compassion, realize the importance of helping others get help and address their own mental health problems if they are struggling, NAMI says.
+On World Suicide Prevention Day and beyond, awareness of the realities of suicide can help people view these deaths with more understanding and compassion, realize the importance of helping others get help, and address their own mental health problems if they are struggling, NAMI says.

 If you or someone you know is at risk, trained counselors with the 24/7 National Suicide Prevention Lifeline can help.
-To increase access to the lifeline, every state is rolling out 988 as its new phone number, starting Saturday.
-The number 800-273-8255 (TALK) will remain available to people in emotional distress or suicidal crisis, according to the Substance Abuse and Mental Health Services Administration.
+To increase access to the lifeline, every state has rolled out 988 as its new phone number.
+The previous number, 800-273-8255 (TALK), remains available to people in emotional distress or suicidal crisis, according to the Substance Abuse and Mental Health Services Administration.

 Below, experts dispel common myths about suicide.